| On Camps and Memory

 beaten to death, without talking to one’s mates – the torturer’s

+ears are everywhere.
 There is hardly anything more moving that a campmate’s confession

 that he spoke only if by any chance he was left alone, just to check